Missouri Remembers: Artists in Missouri through 1951

 Whether you’re a collector, a teacher, a researcher or just love all things related to the “Show-Me” state Missouri Remembers: Artists in Missouri through 1951 is your gateway to exploring the artists of Missouri!
 The online artist biographical dictionary is currently in development with the goal of launching a searchable online database in 2021.
 Get involved by regularly checking back to the project site and using the contact link to share information about Missouri’s artists.

-The inspiration for this project is inspired by the model created by Susan Craig, University of Kansas Libraries, retired.
-The Biographical Dictionary of Kansas Artists (active before 1945) was launched in 2006 and revised in 2009 and hosted at KU ScholarWorks.
+This project is inspired by Susan Craig’s The Biographical Dictionary of Kansas Artists (active before 1945) that was launched in 2006, revised in 2009 and hosted at KU ScholarWorks.

 Contact US for more information.

 Missouri Remembers has been made possible through funding from the Missouri Humanities Council and from the National Endowment for the Humanities.